 Description Use this statement to describe the variables in a SQL descriptor area and to place data into the descriptor area.
 Syntax SET DESCRIPTOR descriptor-name { COUNT = { integer hostvar } VALUE { integer hostvar } assignment [,] } assignment : { TYPE SCALE PRECISION LENGTH INDICATOR } = { integer hostvar } DATA = hostvar Usage The SET DESCRIPTOR statement is used to describe the variables in a descriptor area, and to place data into the descriptor area.
 The SET COUNT statement sets the number of described variables within the descriptor area.
 The value for count must not exceed the number of variables specified when the descriptor area was allocated.
 The value { integer hostvar } specifies the variable in the descriptor area upon which the assignment(s) will be performed.
 Type checking is performed when doing SET DATA, to ensure that the variable in the descriptor area has the same type as the host variable.
+LONGVARCHAR and LONGBINARY are not supported by SET DESCRIPTOR DATA.
 If an error occurs, the code is returned in the SQLCA.
 Permissions None.
 Side effects None.
-See also "ALLOCATE DESCRIPTOR statement [ESQL]" on page 203 "DEALLOCATE DESCRIPTOR statement [ESQL]" on page 376 "The SQL descriptor area (SQLDA)" on page 206 of the book ASA Programming Guide Standards and compatibility • SQL/92 Intermediate-level feature. • SQL/99 SQL/foundation feature outside of core SQL. • Sybase Supported by Open Client/Open Server.
+See also "ALLOCATE DESCRIPTOR statement [ESQL]" on page 223 "DEALLOCATE DESCRIPTOR statement [ESQL]" on page 387 "The SQL descriptor area (SQLDA)" [ASA Programming Guide, page 181] Standards and compatibility • SQL/92 Intermediate-level feature. ◆ SQL/99 SQL/foundation feature outside of core SQL. • Sybase Supported by Open Client/Open Server.
 Example The following example sets the type of the column with position col_num in sqlda.

 '''

 void set_type( SQLDA sqlda, int col_num, int new_type )

 {

 EXEC SQL BEGIN DECLARE SECTION;

 int new_type1 = new_type;

 int col = col_num;

 EXEC SQL END DECLARE SECTION;

-EXEC SQL SET DESCRIPTOR sqlda VALUE :col TYPE =
+EXEC SQL SET DESCRIPTOR sqlda VALUE :col TYPE = :new_type1;

-:new_type1;

 }

 '''

-For a longer example, see "ALLOCATE DESCRIPTOR statement [ESQL]" on page 203.
+For a longer example, see "ALLOCATE DESCRIPTOR statement [ESQL]" on page 223.